pongasoft/vst-sam-spl-64/README.md

 SAM-SPL 64 Plugin
 =================
-This VST2/3 (and AudioUnit) plugin lets you easily split a sample in up to 64 slices.
+This VST2, VST3 and AudioUnit plugin lets you easily split a sample in up to 64 slices.

 * Use the pads in the plugin or a MIDI keyboard (slices automatically mapped to notes)
 * 2 play modes: hold or trigger